kylemcdonald/FaceTracker/readme.md

 # FaceTracker

+**This repository is no longer maintained, due to challenges of upgrading to OpenCV 4.**

 FaceTracker is a library for deformable face tracking written in C++ using OpenCV 2, authored by [Jason Saragih](http://jsaragih.org/) and maintained by [Kyle McDonald](http://kylemcdonald.net/).

 Any publications arising from the use of this software, including but not limited to academic journal and conference publications, technical reports and manuals, should cite the following work: `J. M. Saragih, S. Lucey, and J. F. Cohn.
 Face Alignment through Subspace Constrained Mean-Shifts.
 International Conference of Computer Vision (ICCV), September, 2009.`